 The New World Symphony has launched the careers of more than 750 young musicians now making a difference in the profession worldwide.
 In North America, they are members of such ensembles as the Boston Symphony, Cleveland Orchestra, Los Angeles Philharmonic, National Symphony in Washington, D.C., and the San Francisco Symphony.
 Their placement in foreign orchestras includes symphonies and chamber orchestras in Germany, China, Hong Kong, France and Spain.
 In addition, many New World Symphony musicians have chosen career paths in chamber music, music education and arts management.

 Michael Tilson Thomas is a conductor, composer, educator and pianist.
-He is Founder and Artistic Director of the New World Symphony, America’s Orchestral Academy; Music Director of the San Francisco Symphony; and Principal Guest Conductor of the London Symphony Orchestra.
+Founder and Artistic Director Laureate of the New World Symphony, America’s Orchestra Academy; Music Director Laureate of the San Francisco Symphony; and Principal Guest Conductor of the London Symphony Orchestra.
 In addition to these posts, he maintains an active presence guest conducting with the major orchestras of Europe and the United States.

 Mr. Tilson Thomas studied piano with John Crown and conducting and composition with Ingolf Dahl at the University of Southern California.
 At age nineteen he was named Music Director of the Young Musicians Foundation Debut Orchestra.
 He worked with Stravinsky, Boulez, Stockhausen and Copland on premieres of their compositions at Los Angeles’ Monday Evening Concerts.
 During this same period he was the pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.